hilbix/misc/porthog/README.md

 FIX: Allocate all ports which must not be used
 ----------------------------------------------

-`porthog` allocates ranges of UDP ports on a given IP (by default 127.0.0.2) and forks a program.
+`porthog` allocates ranges of UDP ports on a given IP (by default loopback for IPv4 and IPv6) and forks a program.
 Afterwards it closes the ports again.

 Sounds silly and is silly of course.
 But I did not get a better idea, except to replace the `bindresvport_sa()` routine of libirpc via `LD_PRELOAD`.